mcroteau/parakeet/README.md

 `<parakeet:username></username>`

-Sample web app can be viewed within the project under `src/sample-web`
+A very basic sample servlet app can be viewed within the project under `sample-web`

 If you want a more, we recommend Apache Shiro!
 It's a Bull Dog.